aritrabiswas2004/mooc-the-project/README.md

 The images are stored in a Docker repository on Artifact Registry on GCP

 > [!NOTE]
 > For exercise `3.7` the tag name of `3.7` causes the pipeline to fail since it is not a valid namespace name.
-For all other branch names, it works!
+> For all other branch names that are also valid namespace names, it works!

 ### Using Kustomize